YouriSchijff/Lila/docs/README.md

 ### Platform support

-Windows and Linux are supported. more will be supported down the road.
+Windows and Linux are supported.
+More platforms will be supported down the road.

 ### Dependencies